ShengHuaWu/Vapor3Series/Authentication/README.md

     }
 }
 ```
-This custom migration will add all the columns to the `User` table using `User`'s properties, and add a unique index to `username` on `User`.
+This custom migration will add all the columns to the `User` table using `User`'s properties, and more importantly add a unique index to `username` on `User`.

 Next, switch to our `UsersController` and add the following lines at the bottom of `boot(router:)` method.
 ```